Muhammad bin Saud Al Muqrin: Origins

-Ibn Saud's family (then known as the Al Muqrin) traced its descent to the Banu Audi and Hanifa tribes but, despite popular misconceptions, Muhammad bin Saud was neither a nomadic bedouin nor a tribal leader.
-Rather, he was the chief (emir) of an agricultural settlement near modern-day Riyadh, called Diriyah.
+Ibn Saud's family (then known as the Al Muqrin) traced its descent to the Banu Hanifa tribes but, despite popular misconceptions, Muhammad bin Saud was neither a nomadic Bedouin nor a tribal leader.
+Rather, he was the ruler (emir) of the town of Diriyah near modern-day Riyadh.
 He had lands there and was involved in financing the commercial journeys of merchants.
-Furthermore, he was a competent and ambitious desert warrior.
+Furthermore, he was competent and ambitious.

 Early life

 Muhammad bin Saud was born in Diriyah in 1687.
 Among his siblings were Mishari, Thunayan and Farhan.
 The family resided in the citadel of Turaif in Diriyah.
-He defeated all of his siblings to establish his rule in Diriyah.

 Reign

 Muhammad bin Saud became local emir of Diriyah in 1727.
 The initial power base was the town of Diriyah where he met Muhammad bin Abdul Wahhab, who asked for protection.
 They formed an alliance in 1744 or 1745.
 Muhammad bin Saud asked Muhammad bin Abdul Wahhab to accept the two conditions: (1) Muhammad bin Abdul Wahhab should settle and stay in Diriyah and (2) he would not oppose the collection of tax by the ruler, Muhammad bin Saud.
 Although he accepted the first condition, he did not accept the second one arguing that he would acquire more through the battles and persuaded him not to collect tax.
 Muhammad bin Saud endorsed his proposal and declared their alliance.
 Their cooperation was further formalized by the wedding of Muhammad bin Abdul Wahhab's daughter to Abdulaziz bin Muhammad, son and successor of Muhammad bin Saud.
 Thereafter, the descendants of Muhammad bin Saud and the descendants of Muhammad bin Abdul Wahhab, the Al ash-Sheikh, have remained closely linked.
 However, the alliance was not totally supported by his family, and one of his brothers, Thunayyan bin Saud, objected to such a cooperation.

 Muhammad bin Abdul Wahhab provided Muhammad bin Saud with the military backing for the House of Saud and helped establish the dynasty among other forces in the Arabian peninsula.
 In addition, following their alliance Muhammad bin Saud began to collect taxes from his subjects, and the first members of the Najdi-Wahhabi elites emerged.
 Therefore, the significant elements of the Saudi rule which have existed until now in Saudi Arabia were shaped: the royal family, Wahhabi clerics and tribal subjects.
 Following their cooperation, the emirs of Diriyah began to be called Imam.
 Abdul Wahhab remained as an adviser to Muhammad bin Saud until the end of the latter's reign.